kevinsivic/LocalBizFinder/README.md

 ./docker-setup.sh dev
 ```

 This will start both the application server and the PostgreSQL database with hot-reloading enabled.
+The development environment uses volume mounts to enable code changes without rebuilding the container.

 3. Access the application: